prime31/Nez/README.md

 ### Setup

-Nez needs to have the DefaultContent/Fonts/NezDefaultBMFont.xnb file placed in your projects Content folder.
+Nez needs to have the DefaultContent/NezDefaultBMFont.xnb file placed in your projects Content/nez folder.
 It sets up the font as the default for all text in it's debug console and for your own use.
+If you intend to use any of the built in Effects or PostProcessors you should also copy the DefaultContent/effects folder contents into your projects Content/nez/effects folder.
+Be sure to set the Build Action to Content so they get copied into your compiled game.

 ### Systems